 Time to go: March to June

-This dive site has become extremely popular because of the coral “walls” where you can observe the shallow coral reef abruptly giving way to great depths.
+This dive destination has become extremely popular because of the coral “walls” where you can observe the shallow coral reef abruptly giving way to great depths.
 Tubbataha Reef provides a wonderful habitat for unique fauna and diverse colonies of fish.
+About 11 species of sharks, and 479 species of fish and 350 species of corals can be spotted here.
 Here you can find hammerhead sharks, manta rays, giant jacks, barracudas, as well as parrotfish, Moorish idols, and moray eels in the sanctuary.
 The checklist of Tubbataha’s inhabitants should include the hawksbill sea turtle, which is an endangered species.

 Visayan Islands (also called “the Visayas”)

 Time to go: November to May

 The Visayas are the Philippines’ central region of tropical islands.
 The Visayas are famous for beautiful beaches, a relaxed lifestyle, and visually striking dive sites.
 Marine life is extremely diverse here from macro to big pelagics.
 Thresher sharks, manta rays, whale sharks, various nudibranchs, bumblebee shrimp, pipefish, pygmy seahorse, flamboyant cuttlefish, mimic octopus all these creatures can be spotted.

 There are six main islands, namely Panay, Negros, Cebu, Bohol, Leyte, and Samar.

 Panay Island is a famous wall diving spot with a depth of 3-30 m (10-98 ft).

 Negros also has wall diving but is famous for dive sites with large fish on Apo Island.